security-analyzer/ranked-pages-collector/README.md

   <img src="art/logo.png" alt="logo" />
 </p>

-Fully configurable automated python script to collect most visted pages based on dorks (google, bing)
+Fully configurable automated python script to collect most visted pages based on google dork

 ## Usage

-This project is still under developpement, its documentation is not yet implemented if you want to have an idea about how to use it you can check ```main.py``` file
+This project is still under developpement, its documentation is not yet implemented, But if you want to have an idea about how to use it you can check ```main.py``` file

 ## Security